Popgen48/scalepopgen/README.md

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

+## Additional Remarks
+Within the next couple of days, the codes will be updated to arrange the structures of output folders and the tool will have its **first release** on 12.02.2024.

 ## Citations

 <!-- TODO nf-core: Add citation for pipeline after first release.
 Uncomment lines below and update Zenodo doi and badge at the top of this file. -->